Frequently Asked Questions about Group Insurance

 7. “Do we pay more by going through a Service Provider such as Good Neighbor when setting up a group plan?”

 No. We are paid by the insurance companies through the commission their internal sales representative would normally make.
-Insurance companies provide the exact same quote whether the quote request comes from you (directly), or from us as your service provider.
-The additional benefits you receive are additional help packaging your quote request, knowledge of how to negotiate and what you can negotiate, an advocate who knows the underwriters and what they are looking out for, and someone who can help you get multiple quotes while only completing paperwork once, rather than approaching each company individually and wasting your time.
-We also create a unique easy-to-read actionable analysis that compares each plan or option from various carriers so you can quickly analyze your options.
+The additional benefits you receive are additional help packaging your quote request, knowledge of how to negotiate and what you can negotiate, an advocate who knows the underwriters and what they are looking out for, and someone who can help you get multiple quotes at once, rather than approaching and following up each company individually and wasting your time.
+We also create a unique easy-to-read comparable analysis spreadsheet so that you can see each option side by side to make an informed decision.

 8. “What are our options if the proposed renewal increase is considered too much by our employees?”

 One of the services we provide for clients is shopping for them at renewal time.
-We will send out requests to multiple carriers to get quotes for you so that you know if any proposed rate increase is unreasonable.
-Of course, the more staff submits claims for benefits over the year, the more likely a rate will go up esp. in these days of rising health care costs.
+We will send out quote requests to multiple carriers, if any proposed rate increase is unreasonable.
+We also negotiate with the company to find a way to bring down the increase.

 Besides getting quotes, we can also work with you, and your current insurance company, to modify specific benefits (such as increasing your deductible), in order to lower your renewal rates.
-Sometimes insurance companies with reconsider their renewal offer with an appeal letter.
+Sometimes insurance companies will reconsider their renewal offer when they know you are shopping around.
 We can facilitate that process on your behalf.
 We also offer a workbook for free that will help you track your progress over the year to help you receive a lower renewal.

-Does your current carrier do that?
+Does your current broker or carrier do that?
 We didn’t think so.

 It’s one reason that groups that have experience negotiating with the larger carriers are switching to Good Neighbor Insurance.